Maheta Molango: Professional Footballers' Association

 In January 2022, Molango unveiled the PFA's ambitious initiative, the PFA Business School.
 The project, led by experts from the world of football, sport, and beyond, is designed to enable players to acquire new skills, discover their potential and unlock new career opportunities within the industry.

-Fast forward to September 2023, and the PFA Business School launched seven specialised programmes focusing on sectors such as Global Football Business Management, Psychology, Emotional Intelligence and Leadership, Football Data Analytics, Communication, and Media.
-The courses are delivered by renowned figures from world football, including Gary Neville, Andoni Zubizarreta, Giorgio Furlani, Hope Powell and Steve Parish.
-All the courses are designed for the busy schedules of current players and working professionals, employing a flexible approach, blending online learning with in-person seminars.
+In September 2023, under Molango's leadership, the PFA Business School launched seven programmes covering areas including football business management, psychology and leadership, and data analytics, with courses taught by figures such as Gary Neville, Andoni Zubizarreta, Giorgio Furlani, Hope Powell and Steve Parish.